 I support the fact that you should upgrade your server only when you require more RAM and CPU cores.
 As far as the server only requires more storage and not the processor’s resource, you should only attach a volume that costs 0.10 USD/GB/month.
 In Linode, you can create a new volume to your existing cloud server when you need it.

-Speed, performance and the maximum uptime is all that a blogger would need from a cloud hosting provider.
+Speed, performance, and maximum uptime are all the features that a blogger would need from a cloud hosting provider.
 Writing this with happiness that I host more than 10 websites on a single Vultr cloud instance for more than 2 years.
 However, the server I am using is managed by cloudways.
 But I can not ignore the fact that I have 7-8 WordPress apps on the server and all have been working seamlessly.
-In a 5$ cloud server that does not have more than 1GB of RAM and 25GB of SSD, hosting this number of websites with sound traffic is the sign of extremely powerful cloud infrastructure.
+In a 5$ cloud server that does not have more than 1GB of RAM and 25GB of SSD, hosting this number of websites with sound traffic is a sign of extremely powerful cloud infrastructure.

 After a while, I learned how to host a website on a VPS server.
 Furthermore, tons of SSH tutorials helped me understand how to manage a cloud server and optimize it to further host WordPress sites on it.

-- All the servers you deploy on Vultr cloud platform will be having 100% SSD storage
+- All the servers you deploy on the Vultr cloud platform will be having 100% SSD storage

 - The platform is easy to use where you can perform a huge range of actions easily